4imothy/treegrep/README.md

                         - move to the start/end: g/G, </>, home/end
                         - move up/down a page: b/f, pageup/pagedown
                         - quit: q, ctrl + c
-  -f, --files          show the paths that have matches
-      --links          show linked paths for symbolic links --trim           trim whitespace at the beginning of lines --pcre2          enable PCRE2 if the searcher supports it --no-ignore      don't use ignore files
-      --no-color       don't use colors if present
-      --max-depth <>   the max depth to search --threads <>     set the appropriate number of threads to use --prefix-len <>  number of characters to show before a match --max-length <>  set the max length for a matched line -s, --searcher <>    executable to do the searching [possible values: rg, tgrep] --box-chars <>   style of box characters to use [possible values: single, double, heavy, rounded, none] -l, --tree           display the files that would be search in tree format --glob <>        rules match .gitignore globs, but ! has inverted meaning, overrides other ignore logic -h, --help           Print help
+  -h, --help           Print help
   -V, --version        Print version